 This course provides a broad overview of the field of diagnostic medical sonography.
-It covers the history and evolution of ultrasound as an imaging modality, the sonographer's role, required skills and abilities, and effective learning techniques.
+It covers the history and evolution of ultrasound as an imaging modality, the sonographer's role and scope of practice, required skills and abilities, and effective learning technique.